zrothauser/gutenberg/packages/api-fetch/README.md

 ### Built-in middlewares

-The `api-fetch` package provides built-in middlewares you can use to provide a `nonce` and a custom `rootURL`.
+The `api-fetch` package provides built-in middlewares you can use to provide a `nonce`, an authentication `token`, and a custom `rootURL`.

 **Nonce middleware**